eko55/mongodb/MongoDB Database Admin/13.SelfManagedBackupAndRecovery/backupAndRecovery.md

 Example:
 A business has an RTO of 3 hours.
 All systems must be running by 3 hours after an outage

-= L2.
-Filesystem Snapshots on a MongoDB server =
+<span style="color:darkgoldenrod">L2.
+Filesystem Snapshots on a MongoDB server</span>:
 Common way to create backup in Linux is to create filesystem snapshots.
 Snapshot is a complete copy of your data at a specific point in time It is suitable for both small and large systems.